 Shelter from rain: The Access Tent will be a priority cover area in case of rain, if you do need assistance please do head to the Access Tent and the team will try their best to help.

-Other: The Project Riandu Volunteers are there to help out, if at any point you need help or know anyone who needs assistance, please do visit the Access Tent and the team will try their best to help.
+Other: If at any point you need help or know anyone who needs assistance, please do visit the Access Tent and the team will try their best to help.

 TRAVEL AND PARKING